Mark 5.35-43 and the little girl raised to life

 It’s interesting that life came to both the home of the leader and the young person.
 God brings life in different ways to different people, often through the same incident.
 This is also the amazing thing about God’s Word, which is able to speak to people in different ways from the same verses – speak across generations, cultures, nations and to the same person in varied ways.

 The transformation happened in the life of a high school student.
 Maybe God will do this again in our day.
 And let’s call revival when it is that – not just awakenings!

 What Jesus did for the little girl was out of the ordinary.
 It was not something that people were expecting.
 As they saw things, it was a mess and a situation without hope.
-But Jesus interjected hope and a solution that they did not see coming and had no compass for.
+But Jesus gave hope and a solution that they did not see coming and had no compass for.
 Jesus did something they may have heard about Elijah or Elisha doing but did not expect Jesus to do.
 They were amazed at what happened.
 With the Spirit of God in us let’s expect even the unexpected.
 We can get so used to the mundane that we forget who Jesus is.
 Jesus can bring things to life and bring life back where it appears in the natural that it has been stolen.
 That is who he is.
 He’s a Good, Good Father…

 The key is living life in the Word, inspired by and alive in the Holy Spirit